|

 Though I do remember trying, a few times, to imagine what my father would've done in a situation

 like mine, and missing him and cursing that I could never be as clever as he.
+Then again, he was so clever he'd been shipped off to rot in Azkaban for

 months, and was on the run at the time.
 Perhaps a good reason to avoid emulating him.
+And then suddenly he was dead.
+It shouldn't have been a shock to me, but it

 was.
 And I was in the safe-house garden, holding the letter from my mother, trying unsuccessfully